-If You Want Something Done: Chapter 1.
+If You Want Something Done Right: Chapter 1.
 Summer Days Fall Away

 Disclaimer: I do not own any part of the story which directly takes ideas from JK Rowling.
 This story is not being used for commercial purposes it is simply for pleasure and fun.

 The sun was shining brightly, it was a cloudless July afternoon.
-Snape was doing something he hadn't done since he was a young child; he was hiding behind some bushes watching Lily Evans and her sister except this time they weren't playing on the swings, they were sun bathing.
+Snape was doing something he hadn't done since he was a young child; he was hiding behind some bushes watching Lily Evans and her sister.
+Only this time they weren't playing on the swings, they were sun bathing.

 As there were several other girls around Lily's age, all muggles, doing the same Snape assumed this was a new fashion for girls, to tan their skin.
 There were about 10 of them all lying in a remote part of the park in brightly coloured teeny bikinis.